nadineproject/nadine/README.markdown

 Run Django's syncdb and then South's migrate commands.

-$ python manage.py syncdb
-$ pythoh manage.py migrate
+    ./manage.py syncdb # when prompted, create an admin account ./manage.py migrate

+Now run the tests to make certain that everthing is installed:

+    ./manage.py test staff interlink

 Both Django and South have excellent documentation, so check there if you run into trouble.

 At this point you will need to populate the django_sites database.
 We will assume you only have Nadine in the database you have created.

-$ python manage.py shell
+    ./manage.py shell
 >>> from django.contrib.sites.models import Site
 >>> newsite = Site(name="Nadine",domain="nadine.com")
 >>> newsite.save()
 Ctrl+D

-You can double check that that populate correctly the django_sites table by going to psql:

-$ psql NADINE_DB
-=> SELECT * FROM django_sites;

 At this point you can run the server

-$ python manage.py runserver
+    ./manage.py runserver 0.0.0.0:8000

-And visit your installation of Nadine at http://localhost:8000
+And visit your installation of Nadine at http://127.0.0.1:8000/

+### Running the scheduler

+In order to repeatedly execute tasks like checking and sending email, run this command:

+    ./manage.py scheduler

+You will need to run that command as a long lived process.
+On linux and other unices, use something like the nohup command.

 ## Installation Notes